 More than half of pets will suffer from a microbiome-related health condition

-Unfortunately, Marigold is not alone: more than half of pets will suffer from a microbiome-related health condition at some point in their lives.
+Unfortunately, Marigold is not alone: more than half of cats and dogs will suffer from a microbiome-related health condition at some point in their lives.
 Understanding and supporting your pet’s microbiome throughout their lives can help prevent the development of digestive conditions like inflammatory bowel disease, skin conditions like atopic dermatitis, and possibly even psychological conditions like separation anxiety and aggression.

-Why taking care of your pet’s gut health is important
+Why taking care of your cat’s gut health is important

-Even apparently healthy pets can have microbiome deficiencies that could contribute to chronic health conditions later.
-The best way to get an understanding of the condition of your pet’s gut health is to have their microbiome tested.
-The test report reveals the types and proportions of bacteria living in your pet’s gut.
-And results are compared to healthy pets, so it is easy to see where (or whether) there might be room for improvement.
-When there is room for improvement, AnimalBiome provides specific suggestions on diet, supplements and lifestyle.
-Often these are small changes you can make now, which over time can have a big impact on your pet’s health.
+Even apparently healthy cats can have microbiome deficiencies that could contribute to chronic health conditions later.
+The best way to get an understanding of the condition of your cat’s gut health is to have their microbiome tested.
+The test report reveals the types and proportions of bacteria living in your cat’s gut.
+And results are compared to healthy cats, so it is easy to see if an imbalance is present.

-It isn’t just inconvenient and stressful when your pet is ill like Marigold; it’s heartbreaking.
-When nothing works, many pets with these chronic conditions are euthanized, and some pet parents may give up, which Tracy suspects is how Marigold wound up being found as a friendly stray in mid-life.
+Our KittyBiome Gut Health Test provides specific recommendations on diet, supplements and lifestyle to restore balance to the gut and relieve symptoms.
+Often these are small changes you can make now, which over time can have a big impact on your cat’s health.
+It isn’t just inconvenient and stressful when your cat is sick like Marigold; it’s heartbreaking.
+When nothing works, many cats with these chronic conditions are euthanized, and some pet parents may give up, which Tracy suspects is how Marigold wound up being found as a friendly stray in mid-life.
 But now there is a solution.

 - Maintain a healthy weight